 What kind of worship services do you have?

-We have Sunday services at 8:30am which is a traditional service with communion served each week, and 10:00am in person and livestreamed which is more traditional (hymns, prayers and preaching) but eclectic in nature, and on the fourth Sunday, we have a 5pm, Rejoicing Spirits Service, which is done through Google Meet.
+We have Sunday services at 8:30am in-person, which is a service with communion served each week, and 10:00am in-person and livestreamed which is more traditional (hymns, prayers, and preaching) but eclectic in nature, and on the second Sunday, we have a 3pm, Rejoicing Spirits Service, which is a service on Google Meet.
 Please click here to see our previous worship services on our YouTube channel.
-Masks and 6-foot social distancing are required at the 8:30am service.

 How should I dress for Sunday service?